The Promise of GH001: A New Hope for Treatment-Resistant Depression

 The trial found GH001 was well-tolerated:

-• Only mild or moderate adverse events during the double-blind phase
+Only mild or moderate adverse events occurred during the double-blind phase.

-• Stable vital signs (heart rate, blood pressure, ECG)
+Vital signs (heart rate, blood pressure, ECG) remained stable.

-• No sedation or dissociative symptoms at discharge
+No sedation or dissociative symptoms were noted at discharge.

 This is significant.
 One of the barriers to psychedelic therapy adoption has been concerns about safety and the logistical burden of long supervision periods.
 A treatment that allows discharge within an hour changes the calculus entirely.